 When a bowling ball strikes the surface and starts sliding, the friction between the ball and the lane resists the motion of the ball.
 This resistance causes the bowling ball to hook.
 The greater the friction between the surfaces, the more the hook potential will be.
 A hook bowling ball hits the pin with much more force compared to the straight ball.
 Additionally, it also produces better pin-carry.

-There are many bowling balls that offer impressive hook potential, however, we will like to suggest you the best ones among them.
-We are reviewing here the top 12 best bowling balls for hook.
+There are many bowling balls that offer impressive hook potential, however, we will only suggest the best ones among them.
+We are reviewing the top 12 best bowling balls for hook.
 You can shortlist a few of them that broadly suit your specific requirements.
 You can further refer to our buyer’s guide to select the best ones for different lane conditions.

 Top 12 Best Bowling Balls for Hook Reviewed

 - Brunswick DV8 Bowling Quantum Bias Ball

 - Brunswick Rhino Bowling Ball

 - MOTIV Jackal Ghost Bowling Ball

 - Motiv Forge Bowling Ball

 - DV8 Pitbull Bark Bowling Ball